 Pop-up Cycling and Walking Lanes

-Pop-up cycling lanes and widened pavements are being installed across Leicester in response to the coronavirus restrictions.
-They will enable people to get around the city whilst protecting public transport for key workers and will support local businesses as lockdown restrictions are gradually eased.
+Pop-up cycling lanes and widened pavements are being installed across Leicester and Leicestershire in response to the coronavirus restrictions.
+They will enable people to get around the city and county whilst protecting public transport for key workers and will support local businesses as lockdown restrictions are gradually eased.
 Find out the details of the current pop-up walking and cycling lanes on this page.

-Would you like to nominate a street in Leicester that would benefit from more space for walking or cycling?
-Add your ideas to the Widen My Path website and give the City Council evidence to make changes in your area.
+Would you like to nominate a street in Leicester and Leicestershire that would benefit from more space for walking or cycling?
+Add your ideas to the Widen My Path website and give the City Council and County Council evidence to make changes in your area.

 To comment on the existing pop-up infrastructure please use the Sustrans Space to Move website and map.